IchanP/thesis-docs/README.md

 ## Starting MongoDB

+# TODO - Change this as we put it in docker-compose instead

 We need to setup a destination for the data to be recorded in.
 We use mongodb.

 ```sh